Brewers vs. Rockies Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 92 hits with 23 doubles, two triples, seven home runs, 43 walks and 37 RBI.
+- Jurickson Profar has 23 doubles, two triples, seven home runs, 43 walks and 37 RBI (92 total hits).
 He's also stolen one base.

 Profar Recent Games